ppege/uni-notes/uni/1. Semester/DTG/Blok 1/Concepts/Cartesian products and ordered pairs.md

 A_1\bigtimes A_2\bigtimes\ldots\bigtimes A_n=\{(a_1,a_2,\ldots,a_n)|a_1\in A_1\wedge a_2\in A_2\wedge\ldots\wedge a_n\in A_n\}
 $$
 ### Properties of tuples
->[!warning] **Not from course**: This section contains information gathered from sources other than what the DTG course provides
+>[!warning] **Not from course**: This section contains information gathered from sources other than what the DTG course provides.

 The general rule for the identity of two $n$-tuples is
 $$